 The E2Π1/2–X12Δ3/2 (1,0) band of tantalum oxide (TaO)

 Andrew Matsumoto ('13), Francis Gwandu ('15) and I recorded the (1,0) band of the E–X system of TaO in the summer of 2012.
 On a recent visit to collaborator Tim Steimle's lab at Arizona State University, Mac McCreary ('12), Kacper Skakuj ('14) and I had attempted to measure the electric dipole moment of TaO (in collaboration with Tim and Anh Le) using the E–X (0,0) band.
 We were unsuccesful, but are hopeful that the (1,0) band will prove more fruitful.
 Francis, Andrew and I have now analyzed the (1,0) band, including its hyperfine structure recorded at sub-Doppler resolution.
 Therefore, we now have accurate information on the v = 0 and 1 levels of the excited state.
-We hope to write this work up for publication soon.
+We have just published this work in the Journal of Molecular Spectroscopy [Publication #32].

 Spectroscopy of tantalum hydride (TaH and TaD)

 Kara Manke ('07), Tyson Vervoort ('07) and I discovered this molecule in our laboratory in the summer of 2006 using our low-resolution pulsed dye laser system.
 In 2009, Stephanie Lee ('10) and Casey Christopher ('10) recorded high-resolution spectra of one vibrational band in TaH and one in TaD, including at sub-Doppler resolution using intermodulated fluorescence spectroscopy.
 These two students are shown in the photo to the left.
-On my just finished sabbatical, I completed the data fitting on this molecule, enabling us to determine accurate values for the ground state rotational constants (thereby determining the bond length of the molecule for the first time) and hyperfine constants (which illuminates the nature of the molecular orbitals).
-A paper describing this work is now in press at the journal Molecular Physics.
+In this work, we determined accurate values for the ground state rotational constants (thereby determining the bond length of the molecule for the first time) and hyperfine constants.
+Both bands are Ω = 2←2.
+We recently published this work in the journal Molecular Physics [Publication #31].

 In the fall of 2011, four seniors—Matt Weyer ('12), Natalee Raymond ('12), Audrey Mills ('12) and Kevin Sullivan ('12)—enrolled in my Research in Molecular Spectroscopy course, in which we recorded another band of TaH at high resolution.
 The upper state is Ω = 1, and we have determined accurate values for its rotational (B), centrifugal distortion (D) and Ω-doubling (q) constants.We have also recorded some sub-Doppler spectra of this band in order to understand and fit its hyperfine structure.
 This work is still in progress.
 The picture shows these four students presenting their work at the Spring 2012 ACS National Meeting in San Diego, CA.